ranja-sarkar/stats/README.md

 **INFERENTIAL STATISTICS**: For inference of (larger) population

 **CENTRAL LIMIT THEOREM**
-The central limit theorem (CLT) states that, given a sufficiently large sample size, the sampling distribution of the mean for a variable approximateS a normal distribution regardless of that variable’s distribution in the population.
+The central limit theorem (CLT) states that, given a sufficiently large sample size, the sampling distribution of the mean for a variable approximates a normal distribution regardless of that variable’s distribution in the population.

 CLT is vital for two reasons — the normality assumption and the precision of the estimates.